The Wallowa Valley and Hell's Canyon

 Join landscape photographer Bill Rodgers for three days of photographing the beautiful Wallowa Valley and Mountains, spectacular views into Hell’s Canyon and rugged Seven Devil’s Mountains from Hat Point, the canyons of the Imnaha River system, and Zumwalt Prairie.
 This is some of the most spectacular mountain scenery in the western U.S. We often see mountain goats and mountain sheep at Hat Point for those who enjoy wildlife photography, so bring your long lenses.
 The 15-minute tram ride up Mount Howard and the views from the top into the rugged and majestic Wallowa Mountains are world class awesome.

-We are currently staffing the 2018 Wallowa workshops.
+We are currently staffing the 2018 Wallowa workshop.
 Affiliate Waitsburg School of Landscape Photography (WSLP) instructors may include Seattle photographer Mark Hussein and local artist Leslie Cain, if they are available.
 Other local artists may be invited to participate, as available.

 We will camp out for two nights and spend our final afternoon and night at a hotel in charming Joseph, Oregon <josephoregon.com>, where we will process and share our impressions of each other’s photographs with the class.
 We are currently investigating a small power source to power laptops and a projector for evening class work in the campsites.
 Joseph is a destination town with a fine art gallery, good restaurants, an out-of-this-world chocolate shop, and a fine distillery for those who enjoy spirits.
 Camping fees and hotel accommodations (double occupancy) are included in the workshop fee.